Responsible Gambling Guide for Aussies

 Talk to Your Kids about the Risks of Gambling

-Explain to your child how gambling works: gambling may be all fun and games in the beginning, but turn into a huge issue if you don’t have the right approach to gaming.
-It may not be easy and comfortable to discuss such a topic, but it’s important to explain to your children all the risks.
+Explain to your child how gambling works: gambling may be all fun and games in the beginning, but it turns into a massive issue if you don't have the right approach to gaming.
+It may not be easy or comfortable to discuss such a topic.
+Still, it's essential to explain to your children all the associated risks.

 Manage Their Access to Your Money

-It is significant to make sure your child does not have access to your credit or debit card or any other payment options.
+It is essential to ensure that your child does not have access to your credit or debit card or any other payment options.

 Enable Online Security

-To prevent your child from gambling, you can block advertisements that promote casinos, and the websites of casinos themselves, using special blocking software.
-You also can enable parental control for your child’s devices to control the time they spend online.
+To prevent your child from gambling, you can block advertisements that promote casinos and the websites of casinos themselves, using special blocking software.
+You can also enable parental control for your child's devices to manage the time they spend online.

 Develop New Habits